-Before you start, it’s good to define your reason for starting impact management.
-And what is the target group you want to communicate your impact to?
+Before you start, it’s good to define two things: First, your reason for starting impact management, and second, the target group you want to communicate your impact to.

 There are many reasons to start measuring your impact, and they can be both internally and externally motivated.
-Maybe you want to have an insight into your impact, and also make it visible, to communicate to your customers, suppliers or funders?
-Or just to motivate all employees by expressing the impact of their work?
-Measuring impact can also be used to gain insight into what (not) works and to improve on this, possibly by benchmarking with other organizations.
-The figure below provides an overview, and emphasizes that impact management aims not only to prove, but to improve.
+Maybe you want to have an insight into your impact, make it visible, communicate it to your customers, suppliers or funders.
+Or maybe you want to motivate your employees by stressing the impact of their work.
+Measuring impact can also be used to gain insight into what does or does not work and to improve current states, for example by benchmarking with other organisations.
+The figure below provides an overview of the cycle and shows that impact management aims not only to prove, but to improve your organisation.

-It doesn’t matter why you want to measure your impact, be it for your CSR policy or for philanthropic reasons.
-The approach and the reasoning behind stay the same.
-It’s necessary for both aims.
-Because if you don’t measure your impact it’s the same as a commercial organization which does not know how much profit it makes.
+It doesn’t matter why you want to measure your impact, be it for your Corporate Social Responsibility (CSR) policy or for philanthropic reasons.
+The approach and the reasoning behind it stay the same, and it’s necessary for both aims – if you don’t measure your impact it’s like a commercial organisation which does not know how much profit it makes.